-- 3/4 cup grated mild Cheddar cheese
+- 3/4 cup mild cheddar cheese (grated)

-- Heat the oven to 350 F (180 C/Gas 4).
+Heat the oven to 350 F (180 C/Gas 4).
 Lightly butter a shallow 2-quart baking dish.

-- For fresh asparagus, wash it and snap off the woody part of the stalks, and cut into 2 1/2-inch pieces.
+For fresh asparagus, wash it and snap off the woody part of the stalks, and cut into 2 1/2-inch pieces.

 Mix 2 tablespoons of the butter with the soft bread crumbs and set aside for topping casserole later.

-- Blend the flour, salt, and pepper into remaining butter in the saucepan.
+Blend the flour, salt, and pepper into remaining butter in the saucepan.
 Continue cooking and stirring over low heat.

-- Pour the sauce over the asparagus in the baking dish and then top with the buttered crumbs.
+Pour the sauce over the asparagus in the baking dish and then top with the buttered crumbs.

-- Bake in the preheated oven for 20 minutes.
+Bake in the preheated oven for 20 minutes.